Competition Guidelines and Rules

-This competition is open to prints only.
-Each entry must be a triptych, and must be on a mount (any size).
-Each member may enter up to three separate triptychs.
+This competition is open to PDI’s only.
+Each entry must be a triptych, (i.e. 3 images in each entry).
 There is no set subject.

 In photography, a triptych is a picture in three parts.
 The three parts may be a single picture split into three sections, or three related pictures that are designed to be shown together.
 Some examples may be found at: http://www.fotosearch.com/photos-images/triptych.html

 Originally the word ‘triptych’ referred to three-part pictures in hinged frames that were placed on the altars of churches to provide educational and spiritual benefits at the Mass.
 Since it was hinged in two places it could be folded up and put away between services or transported by the priest to another church.